-Leptospira are maintained in nature through chronic renal infection of carrier animals—commonly rats, dogs, cattle, horses, sheep, goat, and pigs.
+Leptospira are maintained in nature through chronic renal infection of carrier animals—commonly rats, dogs, cattle, horses, sheep, goats, and pigs.
 These animals can shed leptospires in their urine for years.
 Dogs and rats are probably common sources of human infection.

 The incubation period ranges from 2 to 20 (usually 7 to 13) days.